EduardoZepeda/coffee-bytes-hugo/content/posts/django/django-annotate-y-reevaluacion-de-subqueries-en-postgres/index.en.md

 - databases
 coverImage: images/fix-slow-queries-in-Django-when-using-annotate-and-subqueries.jpg
 date: '2024-07-12T23:51:01-06:00'
+seo_title: "Fix Slow Django Queries with Annotate and CTEs"
-description: Avoid repeated subqueries and subsequent poor performance when using Django annotate using raw queries and Common Table Expressions (CTEs) in SQL databases.
+description: Solve slow Django queries caused by repeated subqueries when using annotate, with raw queries and Common Table Expressions in PostgreSQL.
 keyword: annotate and subqueries
 keywords:
 - Django